Periodic Table

-There are over 100 elements so far discovered.
-Scientists have tried to group them together in a periodic table.
+There are over 100 elements discovered so far.
+Scientists have tried to group them together in a periodic table to better understand their properties and relationships.

 A periodic table is a horizontal and vertical arrangement of elements according to their atomic numbers.

-This table was successfully arranged in 1913 by the British scientist Henry Moseley from the previous work of the Russian Scientist Dmitri Mendeleev.
+This table was successfully arranged in 1913 by the British scientist Henry Moseley, building on the previous work of the Russian scientist Dmitri Mendeleev.

-The horizontal arrangement forms period.
-Atoms in the same period have the same the same number of energy levels in their electronic structure. i.e.
+The horizontal arrangement forms a period.
+Atoms in the same period have the same number of energy levels in their electronic structure, i.e.

-The number of energy levels in the electronic configuration of an element determine the period to which the element is in the periodic table.
+The number of energy levels in the electronic configuration of an element determines the period to which the element belongs in the periodic table.

 Which period of the periodic table are the following isotopes/elements/atoms?